Episode

 .

-a second to judge his aim, then lifts the blowgun and plants a dart squarely
+(Matt takes a second to judge his aim, then lifts the blowgun and plants a dart squarely in the nut)

 .